hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 This time we see the SQL statement that was run (`select id, name from employee where id = ?`) and the applied parameters (`123`) to it.

-DevOps can tweak these properties in production, if you need extra information for specific queries.
+DevOps can tweak these properties in production, if we need extra information for specific queries.

 ### Packaging the Application for Deployment into Production